 - How to invest in Portuguese real estate online

-Alright, now let’s see which ones are my favorite real estate crowdfunding platforms.
-Keep in mind that within each platform there are different modalties of real estate investments.
+Keep in mind that within each platform there are different modalities of real estate investments.
 I’ve written briefly about these in my article about risk vs yield in real estate investment.

 This is the top UK real estate platform in my opinion.
 They’re very well organised and professional in their analysis of each investment opportunity, which enables me to make informed decisions about my investments.